dqops/dqo/docs/checks/column/whitespace/empty-text-found.md

 # empty text found data quality checks

-A column-level check that ensures that there are no more than a maximum number of empty texts in a monitored column.
+This check detects empty texts that are not null.
+Empty texts have a length of zero.
+ The database treats them as values different than nulls, and some databases allow the storage of both null and empty values.
+ This check counts empty texts and raises a data quality issue when the number of empty values exceeds a *max_count* parameter value.

 ___